Rev. Dr. Paul R. Raabe

 He has published two books, Psalm Structures: A Study of Psalms with Refrains (Sheffield Academic Press), and The Anchor Yale Bible: Obadiah (Yale University Press).
 He also contributed to Listening to the Word of God: Exegetical Approaches (Seiten).
 He co-edited Fortunate the Eyes That See (Eerdmans) and The Press of the Text (Concordia Publishing House), a Festschrift in honor of Concordia Seminary Professor Dr. James W. Voelz.
 He has authored about 40 articles and presented more than a dozen scholarly papers, and is currently writing for the Concordia Commentary series on Isaiah.

-He received his Master of Divinity from Concordia Seminary (1979).
-He also holds a bachelor’s degree from Concordia University, Nebraska in Seward (1975); a master’s degree from Washington University in St. Louis (1979); and a Ph.D. from the University of Michigan in Ann Arbor (1989).
+He received his Master of Divinity (M.Div.) from Concordia Seminary (1979).
+He also holds a Bachelor of Arts (B.A.) from Concordia University, Nebraska in Seward (1975); a Master of Arts (M.A.) from Washington University in St. Louis (1979); and a Doctor of Philosophy (Ph.D.) from the University of Michigan in Ann Arbor (1989).